 The most common type of heart disease is coronary artery disease (CAD), sometimes called coronary heart disease.
-Certain aspects of the disease, like the risk factors and symptoms, can be different for you.
+As a woman, you're just as likely as a man to get CAD-but certain aspects of the disease, like the risk factors and symptoms, can be different for you.